bgavran/autodiff/README.md

 # Automatic differentiation

-This project represents my attempt to understand and implement what I consider to be basic principles of learning mechanisms, for personal learning purposes.
+This project represents my attempt to understand and implement neural networks from first principles.

-As I learn I revise my definitions this project changes in a similar manner.

-Currently the idea is to create a way to define a decentralized multi-agent system composed of neural network modules which can be updated asynchronously.

-I want to create a framework where concepts such as synthetic gradients and meta-optimization aren't hacks, but features.

-Current implementation is lagging behind the idea, with only some of the things implemented.
+Those first principles should encompass some of the new ideas in deep learning which challenge some of our assumptions of what neural networks really are.

 ### Current features
 * Dynamic creation of computational graphs
 * Dynamic differentiation of computational graph w.r.t. any variable
-* Support for higher order gradients
+* Support for higher order gradients (broken in the last update, I'm currently fixing it)
 * Extensible code (it's easy to add your own operations)
+* Visualization of the computational graph

-Disclaimer: You can probably break any of those things above if you try hard enough.
+Disclaimer: You can probably break any of those things above if you try.
 Foundations are there but I'm still trying understand how [good code](https://xkcd.com/844/) should look.

-Everything is implemented only in Python 3.6 and numpy.
+Everything is implemented only in Python 3.6 and numpy and is a heavy Work In Progress.

-## Technical details
+## Implementation details

 An arbitrary neural network is implemented as a directed acyclic graph (DAG).